dali-kaafar/dali-kaafar.github.io/_pages/positions.md

 {% include base_path %}

 I am hiring.
 Several Postdoc and PhD scholarship positions.

 **Several Open Postdoc Positions**

 We will be releasing the details of the positions soon, but if you are into any of the following broad topics then you may want to apply for one of the postdoc positions we are opening:

-- Trustowrthy Machine Learning, Fairness and Accountability
+- Trustworthy Machine Learning, Fairness and Accountability
 - Privacy and Security in Machine Learning
 - Ethics and Law of ML,
 - Health Analytics
 - Information Security and Cryptography
 - Internet privacy and security analytics

 Send me your CV if you think have expertise in any of the above.